horseee/DeepCache/README.md

 ).images[0]
 helper.disable()
 ```
 We here take the Stable Diffusion pipeline as an example.
 You can replace pipe with any variants of the Stable Diffusion pipeline, including choices like SDXL, SVD, and more.
+You can find examples in the [script](https://github.com/horseee/DeepCache#a-general-script-for-sd).
 The argument `cache_branch_id` specifies the selected skip branch.
 For the skip branches that are deeper, the model will engage them only during the caching steps, and exclude them during the retrieval steps.
+The argument `cache_interval` represents the interval for updating the cache.

 ## Scripts